 I interpret a community of practice as a group of people which learns how to improve its knowledge, its behaviour and its influence as a result of interaction between each other and with other groups.
 I suggest below 3 case studies where this happened.

 Case 1: Schools-Industry Twinning - tapping into the expertise of different organisations

 Woodberry Down, an inner city London school, had a rich ethnic mix within its catchment area and a high proportion of one-parent families.
 It was situated in a difficult area of inner London with an unenviable local crime record where there is very little background of learning, much less lifelong learning.
 It also had a dynamic head teacher in Michael Marland whose passed on his passion for using new ideas to serve his students to his staff.

 By contrast, the city location of the mighty IBM, 3 miles away was situated in the City of London, one of the richest areas in the world.
 It employed 700 highly trained professional people – systems analysts, salesmen, managers, experts on all aspects of computing, and most of them with complementary talents, skills, experiences and knowledge outside of their work life.

-Interview with Ana Raducanu, host community for RestartEDU Romania (Community of Practice on Transforming Education in Romania).
+Interview with Ana Raducanu, host community for RestartEDU Romania, a Community of Practice on Transforming Education in Romania.
 The interview was conducted by Magda Balica in Cheia, Romania - RestartEDU Camp 2015 for www.discuss-community.eu.

 DISCUSS only recently conducted a series of interviews with European project actors engaged in Communities of Practice.
 In this article we present an interview with Graham Attwell, research director of Pontydysgu - Bridge to Learning - , Wales.
 Graham Attwell's work over the past decades was focused on research and development of new applications and approaches to Personal Learning Environments and use of social software for learning and knowledge development.